 If the filter becomes wet change them after each use.

-SUPER SEAL filters are replaceable which is slightly different from a surgical mask or a N-95 respirator that is disposable.
+STYLE SEAL filters are replaceable which is slightly different from a surgical mask or a N-95 respirator that is disposable.
 Other masks offer non-replaceable filters that must be laundered.
 We will compare our replaceable filters to both alternatives below.

 NOTE: Cloth only masks should not even be compared since cloth alone is not a filter since it is meant to breath.
 Cloth only filters merely keep the bugs out of your nose.